Performance Arts 1st Year students collaborate on an immersive re-imagining of Chekhov's The Seagull, in Regent's Park, London.

 UCAS code: Institution code: C35; Course code: W440

-Studying on the Performance Arts pathway of BA (Hons) Theatre Practice, you will:
+Studying on the Performance Arts course, you will:

-This course fosters independent and collaborative creative practice and is aimed at aspiring creative practitioners who want to develop new and challenging performance forms, rooted in a rigorous engagement with the skills, theories and histories of theatre and other performance arts.
+This course fosters independent and collaborative creative practice and is aimed at aspiring practitioners who want to develop new and challenging performance forms, rooted in a rigorous engagement with the skills, theories and histories of theatre, dramaturgy, performance, and live art.

-The curriculum’s integration of artistic development with curatorial and production skills prepares you to become an independent practitioner, able to work in key organisational, administrative and artistic positions across the arts sector.
+The curriculum’s integration of artistic development with producing, curatorial and administrative skills prepares you to become an independent practitioner, able to work in key artistic, and institutions positions across the arts sector.

-The course is tailored towards the development of your creative identity through both theoretical analysis and practical experimentation.
+The course is tailored towards the development of your artistic identity through both theoretical analysis and practical experimentation.
 You will undertake different processes that will challenge and develop your ways of working.

-The course brings together the theoretical foundations of Performance and Theatre Studies, and focuses on developing skills across creative and contextual disciplines of contemporary performance arts practices.
-These may include areas as diverse as critical and creative writing, live art and body-based work, site-specific performance and performance photography, as well as an engagement with visual dramaturgy and scenography.
+The course brings together the theoretical foundations of Performance and Theatre Studies, and focuses on developing skills across creative disciplines of contemporary performance and related arts practices.
+These may include areas as diverse as critical and creative writing, live art and body-based work, site-specific performance and performance photography, as well as an engagement with scenography, and textual and visual dramaturgy.

 In the context of your development as a performance maker, you will be trained in the role of producer, acquiring skills in programming, marketing, finance, fundraising and administration to ensure that you are ready to create your own work and help others to produce their performances.